-Chimney Breasts and Fireplaces

-Repair Category 1

-Notes Cement work around the stove is cracked and bossed.
-Flues should ideally be swept and tested on an annual basis.
-A wood burning stove has been installed.
-It is assumed that the installation complies with the required standards.
+Chimney breasts and fireplaces Repair category 1 Notes A wood burning stove has been installed in the lounge.
+It is assumed that the installation complies with the Building Standards Flues should ideally be swept and tested on an annual basis.